 Of course, when starting out, make sure that you use light or small weights.
 Also, be gentle with the workout.
 You need to stress only your muscles, not your whole body.

 On the other hand, if it is a regular activity that caused your injury, stop doing it for a while.
-If it is an accident that caused it, you just need to be more careful and cautious.
 If you have no idea what caused it, you might want to analyze your lifestyle.
 Your doctor might help you figure out the area of your lifestyle that need changing.

 After your injury, be wary of the condition of the injured area and your body.
 Even if you do not feel any dislocated rib symptoms, you should watch out for the following: